 On November 5, the process of renewing SATA Air Açores’ fleet came to an end with the phasing out of the last Bae ATP aircraft, “Flores”, registration CS-TGN.

-SATA GROUP NATIONAL PIONEER IN THE LAUNCH OF MOBILE CHECK-IN AND MOBILE BOARDING PASS
+GRUPO SATA PIONEER AT NATIONAL LEVEL IN LAUNCHING MOBILE CHECK-IN AND MOBILE BOARDING PASS

-SATA Group presents one more innovation in the check-in process for SATA Internacional and SATA Air Açores flights.
+SATA Group presents another innovation in the check-in process for SATA Internacional and SATA Air Açores flights.

 2012

-SYSTEMS OF INTEGRATED MANAGEMENT OF HEALTH AND SAFETY AND ENVIRONMENTAL MANAGEMENT RECEIVE APCER CERTIFICATION
+INTEGRATED HEALTH AND SAFETY MANAGEMENT AND ENVIRONMENTAL MANAGEMENT SYSTEMS RECEIVE APCER CERTIFICATION

 SATA is the first Portuguese airline to obtain this qualification.